stevedepp/fp-cloud-formation-clt-week-9/README.md

 #

-> *READ allows us to get the URL of the sqs queue [pause] and Write allows us to Send a message*
+> *'Read' allows us to get the URL of the SQS queue [pause] and 'Write' allows us to send a message*

 ### ServerlessProducer - LambdaExecutionRole2 role - new policy